 Over the years, Ted has also been extremely active in the California criminal defense bar, notably as a member of California Attorneys for Criminal Justice.
 In 2009, he served as President of CACJ.
 In 2010 and 2011, Ted was a member of CACJ’s Executive Committee and was President of the CACJ Foundation.
 Ted is also co-author of CACJ’s weekly email update of important developments in criminal defense law.

 A Los Angeles native, Ted graduated from Stanford University in 1977 with honors and Phi Beta Kappa.
 He earned his law degree from U.C.
 Berkeley’s Boalt Hall School of Law, graduating Order of the Coif in 1981.
 After law school, Ted clerked for the Honorable Edward J. Schwartz, Chief Judge of the U.S. District Court in San Diego.
 He then spent two years as an associate of Ephraim Margolin, a nationally renowned criminal defense and appellate attorney based in San Francisco.

 Ted joined the firm in 1984 and became a partner in 1987.
 His clients have included the former prime minister of Ukraine (international money laundering charges), the financial manager for a former U.S. Attorney General (racketeering charges), FedEx Corp., CEOs and other Officers or Directors of publicly traded corporations, Silicon Valley entrepreneurs, numerous celebrities and professional athletes, and hundreds of other people accused of every kind of crime in state or federal court.
-In addition to representing clients throughout California, he has handled cases in New York, Washington, Tennessee, Utah, Nevada, Colorado, Texas, South Dakota, Ohio, New Mexico, Delaware and Washington D.C.
+In addition to representing clients throughout California, he has handled cases in New York, Massachusetts, Washington, Tennessee, Utah, Nevada, Colorado, Texas, South Dakota, Ohio, New Mexico, Delaware and Washington D.C.